Fijishi-Enterprises/BenthicIMG-Analyser/docs/coralnet-system/topics/aws-auth.rst

-.. _aws:

-Amazon Web Services
+AWS authentication
 ===================

-This page contains setup procedures for miscellaneous components of Amazon Web Services (AWS).
+This page describes authentication-related setup procedures for Amazon Web Services (AWS).

 IAM user setup
 --------------

-- *Production/staging server*
-- *Development server with S3 media storage*

 The project only has one AWS root account, but it can have multiple IAM users - for example, one IAM user per team member.